 Editor's note: This piece is republished from Rowland Hall's 2020–2021 Annual Report.

-This story won silver in the "Magazine Feature Article Writing" category in the 2021 InspirED Brilliance Awards.
+This story won silver in the 2021 InspirED Brilliance Awards (magazine feature article writing category).

 Computer science impacts our daily lives, but its workforce falls woefully short when it comes to reflecting national racial, ethnic, and gender demographics.
 Solving that problem starts with K–12 education.
 The subject’s proponents at Rowland Hall are ensuring equity is programmed into the curriculum—and the curriculum gets the attention it deserves—building toward a computing-literate society where everyone has a seat at the table.

 During hybrid learning one February afternoon, about 40 Rowland Hall faculty, staff, and upper schoolers—some working from home, others from the Lincoln Street Campus—gradually populated a Zoom room.
 It started off as a standard pandemic-era Upper School class, but 20 minutes later, it looked more like an avant-garde digital dress rehearsal.
 Students unearthed accessories from family members’ closets and Halloween costumes past: a cowboy hat, a pair of aviation goggles, a leopard-print scarf.
 They cloaked themselves in masks, feather boas, heavy makeup, and oversized sunglasses.